aguileraluis/LAG_SBA_319/README.md

   - I am able to update a comment on a note/thought.
   - I am able to delete a comment from a note/thought.
   - I am able to search through my notes/thoughts and retrieve a list of my keyword.
-  - I am able to logout from my account.

 ## Getting Started